 It’s the only certification in the world designed specifically for health and fitness professionals who want to solve the biggest problems blocking their clients’ progress.
 It qualifies for continuing education units (CEUs) from 10 global organizations, and may count towards credit at select colleges and universities in the US.

 But spots are limited—we only take a select number of new enrollments every time we open the doors.

 Want to beat the rush?
-If you sign up for the waitlist today, you’ll get to register before the public, get our lowest and best price (a savings of up to 34% off the public price), and score exclusive bonuses.
+If you sign up for the waitlist today, you’ll get to register before the public, get our lowest and best price when doors open, and score exclusive bonuses.

 This is your chance to…

 - Learn from the world’s leading sleep, stress management, and recovery (SSR) experts